typerlc/bitbar-weather/README.md

 ## Overriding location

-You can create a shell script in the bitbar plugins with the same name as this plugin, with '.location' appended to it.
+You can create a shell script in the bitbar plugins with the same name as this plugin, with a '.' prefix and '.location' appended to it.
 This will get loaded by the plugin on start.
 To force a different location, set the LOCATION variable with the name of your location.

 ```
 LOCATION='Some Location, Somewhere'